 Phillip Pan has over 35 years of executive management experience where he built, grew, and improved a diverse pool of organizations across various industries.
 With extensive experience in many business disciplines and especially in strategy, he has aligned disparate groups to work collectively toward a common goal.

 He has held a variety of senior positions such as Executive VP and COO for a large investment corporation; COO of an international sports entertainment provider; COO of a high-tech digital printing provider; VP of Sales & Business Development for a multi-media firm and VP of Business Development for a large frozen yogurt company.
 In Taiwan, he educated grades K-12 in Taipei.
 Through his positions with Ming Lo Shao and CiAM, he is able to devote himself to learning and disseminating Peter F. Drucker’s teaching and values, especially in Management as a Liberal Art.

 Byron Ramirez, Ph.D. - Researcher

-Dr. Ramirez has taught MBA courses in economics, strategy, and management at different universities in the United States.
-He has published papers on entrepreneurship, innovation, technology, and sustainable development.
-Dr. Ramirez has completed executive certificate programs at the World Bank, Columbia University, Massachusetts Institute of Technology (MIT), and USC Marshall School of Business.
-He is a member of the American Economic Association, Academy of Management, Strategic Management Society, and Academy of International Business.
+Dr. Ramirez has worked as a macroeconomic and international trade analyst at Wikistrat, and as a consultant for CENTRA Tech.
+He has worked on international development projects and performed trade analysis for US government agencies.
+He has published papers on entrepreneurship, innovation, technology, international trade, macroeconomics, economic development, management best practices, and sustainable development.
+Dr. Ramirez has completed advanced certificate programs at the World Bank, Columbia University, Massachusetts Institute of Technology (MIT), and USC Marshall School of Business.